 The Relationship Between Educational Attainment and Labor Force Status in Illinois

-and other states were only available on annual basis.
-As part of our special topic series, the Illinois Department of Employment Security, will be releasing more current labor force characteristics for Illinois using 12-month moving average estimates from the Current Population Survey (CPS) developed by the U.S. BLS.
+The monthly national labor force statistics released each month by the U.S. Bureau of Labor Statistics (BLS) include a wide range of demographic and economic characteristics.
+However, until recently, labor force characteristics for Illinois and other states were only available on an annual basis.
+As part of our special topic series, the Illinois Department of Employment Security will be releasing more current labor force characteristics for Illinois using 12-month moving average estimates from the Current Population Survey (CPS) developed by the U.S. BLS.

 One of the labor force characteristics that we will release each month is educational attainment level for the non-institutional population, 25 years of age and older.
-Educational attainment is collapsed into four groups including: less than a high school diploma; high school graduate, no college; some college or associate degree; and bachelor’s degree or higher.
+Educational attainment is collapsed into four categories including: less than a high school diploma; high school graduate, no college; some college or associate degree; and bachelor’s degree or higher.

-The key findings from our analysis of educational attainment levels and labor force, employment and unemployment status are shown below, using 12-month moving average estimates starting in 2007 through 2017.
+The key findings from our analysis of educational attainment levels and labor force, employment and unemployment status are shown below, using 12-month moving average estimates starting in 2015 through March 2025.
 A report including the average estimates depicted in the charts below will be updated each month and found here.
 In addition, you can find a glossary of terms and concepts used in the CPS here.

 Unemployment Rates by Educational Attainment Level